NVIDIA/NeMo/README.md

 other Python projects.
 If your configuration lacks pip, then you can install pip using use [get_pip.py](https://github.com/pypa/get-pip) with just `python3`.

+##### 4.1.1.2.
+Base Command Platform
+<a id="markdown-base-command-platform" name="base-command-platform"></a>

+The bignlp-scripts-bcp codebase is included as part of the common training container for Base Command Platform and Base Command Manager.
+Before starting, set up the ngc cli and configuration as described in the Base Command Platform User Guide.
+In this guide, we will mainly use two Base Command Platform workspaces, one for storing the training dataset, and another one for storing the results, checkpoints and logs.
+Therefore, start by creating these workspaces (e.g.
+`bignlp_data_ws` and `bignlp_results_ws`).
+See the Base Command Platform User Guide for how to create and work with Base Command Platform workspaces.

-##### 4.1.1.4.
+##### 4.1.1.3.
 General Configuration
 <a id="markdown-general-configuration" name="general-configuration"></a>

 The first parameter that must be set is the `bignlp_path` parameter inside the `conf/config.yaml` file.
 This parameter must point to the absolute path where the `bignlp-scripts` repository is stored in the file system.
-Every other path or directory in all the config files can either be an absolute or a relative path.
-Every path starting with the “/” symbol will be considered an absolute path, and everything else will be treated as a relative path, and the path indicated in the `bignlp_path` parameter of the `conf/config.yaml` file will be appended to the beginning of each relative path.
-Additionally, the config files in the subfolders of `conf/` (conversion, data_preparation, evaluation, and training) have a parameter `partition` under the parameter `slurm` which needs to be set to either a valid location if using slurm, or another string such as /dev/null if using Base Command Platform.
+Additionally, if using a Slurm based cluster, the config file in the subfolder of `conf/cluster/bcm.yaml` has the parameters to set the generic cluster related information, such as the `partition` or `account` parameters.

 Slurm: The `bignlp_path` parameter will automatically be mounted to the container at the same path as in the local file system.
 Any additional directories that should be mounted must be specified using the `container_mounts` parameter.
 All the paths will be mounted to the same path inside and outside the container.
 The `data_dir` parameter can also be modified to point to where the dataset will be loaded from or saved.
-Please note that if a directory outside of the `bignlp_path` parameter is used, the directory must also be mounted using the `container_mounts` parameter.
+The `base_results_dir` can also be modified to point to where the results, checkpoints and logs will be stored.
+These last two parameters will be automatically mounted into the container.

-Base Command Platform: The `bignlp_path` can be set to /workspace-scripts/bignlp-scripts assuming your workspace `bignlp_ws_scripts_uname` will be mounted to /workspace-scripts directory of your job container.
+Base Command Platform: The `bignlp_path` should be set to /opt/bignlp/bignlp-scripts , which is the default location where the scripts are located inside the container.
 The `data_dir` parameter can also be modified to point to where the dataset will be loaded from or saved.
-Since the dat_dir needs RW access, this can be in a separate Base Command Platform workspace that can be shared with other users.
-More about this in the data preparation section.
+The `base_results_dir` can also be modified to point to where the results, checkpoints and logs will be stored.
+In the case of BCP, we recommend that `data_dir` points to one of the workspaces, and `base_results_dir` points to the other.
+They should both be mounted in read and write (RW) mode.

-`Main.py` is the main file that needs to be executed to run both the data preparation, training, and evaluation pipelines.
+`main.py` is the main file that needs to be executed to run both the data preparation, training, conversion and evaluation pipelines.
 Each of these pipelines has a parameter in the `conf/config.yaml` file that decides whether to run that pipeline or not.
+In slurm based clusters, all of them can be set to True at the same time, and they will be executed in order.
+However, in BCP, only one of them should be set to True at a time.

 Default settings in the `config/config.yaml` file are: